 - Long-term investment decisions – In capital budgeting decisions, using NPV method, the cost of capital is used to discount the cash flows.
 Under IRR method the cost of capital is compared with IRR to determine whether to accept or reject a project.

-- Capital structure decisions – The composition/mix of various components of capital is determined the cost of each capital component.
+- Capital structure decisions – The composition/mix of various components of capital is determined by the cost of each capital component.

 - Evaluation of performance of management – A high cost of capital is an indicator of high risk attached to the firm.
 This is usually attributed to poor performance of the firm.